forax/blog/posts/2014-01-27-8650156-the_selector_pattern.md

 ```

 The implementation of nil() calls the runnable, and the implementation of cons() calls the consumer with the element and the rest of the list as parameter.
-Creating a list is know simpler:
+Creating a list is now simpler:

 ```
 List<Integer> list =